alanchrt/dotfiles/README.md

 This repo includes a Vagrant configuration that automatically provisions the entire setup.
 Make sure you have [Vagrant, VirtualBox, and Ansible installed](#install-dependencies) first.

 Then, clone the repo and create the Vagrant.
-This will take a while.
+You'll be prompted for a display name and email address for your git config the first time.
+This part will take a while.

 ```bash
 $ git clone https://github.com/alanctkc/dotfiles.git